-Moving through the decades, the 1960s style brought a whimsical style to modern furniture.
-This whimsy impacted the structure, patterns, and style of furniture and accessories.
+Moving through the decades, the trends of the 1960s brought a whimsical style to modern furniture.
 Bright, psychedelic patterns and bold bursts of color were mainstream.
-The sleek and low style of the 1950s were still popular, but trendy furnishings such as one-piece molded or blow-up chairs were quite popular.
+The sleek and low style of the 1950s were still popular, but trendy furnishings such as one-piece molded or blow-up chairs were new innovations.

 A change from sleek to bulky furniture took place in the 1970s.
 The everyday slender styles moved to a bigger, bulkier, and chunky style of furnishings.
 Additionally, the color palette was dominated by earth tones, which became quite popular in this decade.
 Avocado greens, harvest golds, oranges, and earthy browns dominated the color palettes of furniture and accompanying decor.

-As for the 1980s, that was when art deco heavily influenced the decorating style, as did South Western motifs.
+As for the 1980s, art deco heavily influenced the decorating style, as did Southwestern motifs.
 Country styles were also common.
-Teal and mauve, colors reminiscent of the Southwest, are two colors that were popular in most of the styles, which included patterns ranging from geometrics to florals.
-Mirrors and mirrored furnishings, like sideboards or dressers, were also a popular feature of 1980s furniture.
+Teal and mauve, colors reminiscent of the Southwest, are two colors that were prominent in many design schemes, which included patterns ranging from geometrics to florals.
+Mirrors and mirrored furnishings, like sideboards or dressers, were also a recurrent feature of 1980s furniture.

 In a nutshell, even though these furniture and interior decor styles were diverse, they all fall under the umbrella of being a retro style.
 Today, you'll see nods to a wide range of retro styles in modern collections.

 Buying Retro Furniture vs. Antique Furniture